-- 6. The Ministry's initial recommendation is to move the Kahawai 1 (KAH 1) stock size upwards, based on the Fisheries 2030 objectives of maximising benefits from the use of fisheries, and the obligations required by the Hauraki Gulf Marine Park Act. - 7.
-Non-commercial fishing and environmental interests endorse the overall intention to manage KAH 1 to better provide for the marine ecosystem, amateur and customary fishers; but we do not support any of the management options presented. - 8.
-In our view, there is a fatal reliance on a highly uncertain stock assessment together with poor estimates of catch history, and customary allowances based on a variable proportion of recreational catch.
-There are no fishery-independent data to confirm the assumptions made, and no eye witness evidence in the form of experienced observation. - 9.
-The Ministry's proposals are largely focused on recent information and fail to provide any background or historical context of the value placed on kahawai or the opportunity cost of what has been lost due to the mass exploitation of kahawai. - 10.
-With the ability to now market wild kahawai at premium prices (we note a steady increase in the quantity of commercial catch taken by hand line), and sell sports fishing packages based upon the fighting quality of the fish, it is evident that the industrial destruction of this stock for barely profitable cray bait and pet food markets has resulted in a huge loss to the Nation.
+- 4. The Ministry's initial recommendation is to move the Kahawai 1 (KAH 1) stock size upwards, based on the Fisheries 2030 objectives of maximising benefits from the use of fisheries, and the obligations required by the Hauraki Gulf Marine Park Act. - 5.
+Non-commercial fishing and environmental interests endorse the overall intention to manage KAH 1 to better provide for the marine ecosystem, amateur and customary fishers; but we do have concerns about the management options presented. - 6.
+In our view there is a fatal reliance on a highly uncertain stock assessment, poor estimates of catch history, and customary allowances based on a variable proportion of recreational catch.
+There is no fishery-independent data to confirm the assumptions made, and no eye witness evidence in the form of experienced observation. - 7.
+The MFish proposals are largely focused on recent information and fail to provide any background or historical context to the value placed on kahawai or the opportunity cost of what has been lost. - 8.
+With the ability to now market wild kahawai at premium prices (we note a steady increase in the quantity of commercial catch taken by hand line), and also sell sports fishing packages upon the fighting quality of the fish, it is evident that the industrial destruction of this stock for barely profitable craybait and petfood markets has resulted in a huge national loss.